sudo-self/Rpi-shairport-sync/CAR INSTALL.md

 wmm_enabled=1

 ```
-Note that, since car network is isolated from the Internet, you don't really need to secure it with a password.
+Note that, since the car network is isolated from the Internet, you don't really need to secure it with a password.

 #### Configure DHCP server

 First, replace the contents of `/etc/dhcp/dhcpd.conf` with this:
 ```
 subnet 10.0.10.0 netmask 255.255.255.0 {
      range 10.0.10.5 10.0.10.150;